agwoska/UrgentLocate/README.md

 ## Academics

-This application was build for Project 2 for EC 601 at Boston University.
+This application was built for Project 2 for EC 601 at Boston University.

 ## User Stories